 The only salt you should find in your soup is the himalayan pink sea salt.

 If you still have ionized table salt, get rid of it.

 Make yourself some soup.
 Right now I can hear your brain running with questions like this: “I thought I was supposed to avoid heavy cream or white flour to thicken the soup?”
 Any REAL FOOD ingredients are going to serve your body way better than a bunch of additives.

 Soup is simple to make, often inexpensive, and easy to double batch to freeze for future use.

 #3 Get rid of anything with flavor packs

 You know what I’m talking about: Hidden Valley Ranch packets, Ramen Noodles, Hamburger Helper, and Stovetop Stuffing.
 All of these foods are easily made with real food ingredients.
 The small increase in price you’ll see will far outweigh the cost with health benefits.

 Hidden Valley Ranch dressing can be made with some spices and sour cream.
 Spices are super inexpensive and a little goes a long way.

 Hamburger Helper?
-A grain, whether pasta or whole grain rice, spices, ground beef and a casserole dish.
+Just take a grain, whether pasta or whole grain rice, add some spices, onion, and ground beef and pour into a casserole dish.
 Match made in heaven.
 To make your kiddos happy, add a layer of tator tots on top.
 That makes for a true Minnesota dish.

 Pinterest is your biggest helper in this department.